 To supplement the reading plan, groups are encouraged to consider watching a film portrayal of the Gospel of Mark and then have a discussion.
 The goal of the reading and watch experience are to see and hear the Gospel in perhaps a different way that we may typically approach them.
 These films are Word for Word scripture and are available in over 500 languages at Bible.is.
 See instructions near bottom of this page if your group is meeting virtually.

-Videos can be accessed on Bible.is or through Youtube.
-The Youtube links below are to playlists including several videos for each week, followed by discussion questions listed below.
+Videos can be accessed on Bible.is or through YouTube.
+Click the tiles below to open YouTube playlists including several videos for each week, followed by discussion questions listed below.
+Links below will open in an new tab.

 Weekly Discussion Questions